Working with epoxy resin is simple, as long as you follow a few basic steps.

 4. Not Testing First

-Test colorants for compatibility: when added to resin, some colorants (particularly some types of acrylic paint) can actually trigger the resin to cure prematurely so we always suggest testing a small amount first to ensure there is no reaction.
-Better still, use a colorant that is designed specifically for use with resin like our ArtResin ResinTint.
+When added to resin, some colorants (particularly some types of acrylic paint) can actually trigger the resin to cure prematurely so we always suggest testing a small amount first to ensure there is no reaction.
+Better still, use a colorant that is designed specifically for use with resin like our ResinTint.

 5. Not Prepping Before You Resin

-Prop up, level and tape: prop your piece up and off your work surface with plastic stands to prevent it sticking to your work surface.
+Prop your piece up and off your work surface with plastic stands to prevent it sticking to your work surface.
 Use a level to ensure your piece is perfectly horizontal for an even resin coat.
 If you plan to resin the sides of your artwork, tape off the bottom with painter's tape to catch any drips.

 6. Adding Too Much Colorant